Whatcom Weavers Guild

 Gail Harker Center for Creative Arts Celebrating art and stitch.
 On-line and in-person classes available.

-Pacific Northwest Quilt & Fiber Arts Museum All things quilt - wonderful exhibits and classes.
+Pacific Northwest Quilt & Fiber Arts Museum All things quilt & fiber arts - wonderful exhibits and classes.

 703 S 2nd St, La Conner, WA 98257, phone 360-466-4288